 Do not rerun Oracle Workflow Configuration Assistant with the Server Only install option to add additional Oracle Workflow schemas, because only one Oracle Workflow schema is allowed in each Oracle home.
-If you attempt this, the configuration assistant will succeed, but you may encounter errors later on in the Oracle Workflow middle tier services.
+If you attempt it, the configuration assistant succeeds, but you may encounter errors later on in the Oracle Workflow middle tier services.

-If you need to re-create the Oracle Workflow schema, first drop the existing schema and deinstall Oracle Workflow.
+If you re-create the Oracle Workflow schema, first drop the existing schema and uninstall Oracle Workflow.
 Then follow the instructions in this chapter to reinstall Oracle Workflow and create a new Oracle Workflow schema using the Oracle Workflow Configuration Assistant.